-- Was the application received on time? - Is the applicant an eligible organization? - Did the applicant submit two or less applications? - Does the application comply with all Administrative and Cost Principle federal regulations? - Was the application complete?
-Were all appropriate questions answered? - Were all Letters of Commitment (1) received on time; (2) on organizational letterhead or email equivalent; (3) signed and (4) from the same sources listed in the application? - Did the match/cost-share amounts in the Letters of Commitment equal the amounts in the application? - If the applicant indicated they would provide match, did they submit a Letter of Commitment? - If the applicant has a Fiscal Sponsor, was a Fiscal Sponsor Agreement submitted with the Letters of Commitment? - Did the applicant submit a Project Vicinity Map? - Is the budget accurate and the match projection consistent throughout the proposal? - For SFA & SMG program requests, was the cost share equal to 50% of the project cost? - For TMG program requests, was the cost share equal to 25% of the project cost? - For TMG program request, is the proposed project located in one of the 10 ear-marked Tree Mortality counties? - Does the application request not exceed \$200,000 for SFA & SMG program grant requests and \$130,000 for TMG program grant requests - For SFA program requests, did the applicant submit an Equipment Cost Benefit Analysis prior to submitting an application if they are requesting an equipment purchase?
+- Was the application received on time? - Is the applicant an eligible organization? - Did the applicant submit two or less applications? - Does the application comply with all Uniform Administrative and Cost Principle federal regulations? - Was the application complete?
+Were all appropriate questions answered? - Were all Letters of Commitment (1) received on time; (2) on organizational letterhead or email equivalent; (3) signed and (4) from the same sources listed in the application? - Did the match/cost-share amounts in the Letters of Commitment equal the amounts in the application? - If the applicant indicated they would provide match, did they submit a Letter of Commitment? - If the applicant has a Fiscal Sponsor, was a Fiscal Sponsor Agreement submitted with the Letters of Commitment? - Did the applicant submit a Project Vicinity Map? - Is the budget accurate and the match projection consistent throughout the proposal? - Was the cost share equal to 50% of the project cost? - Does the application request \$200,000 or less? - Did the applicant submit an Equipment Cost Benefit Analysis prior to submitting an application if they are requesting an equipment purchase?
 Applications that satisfy all of the above criteria will move forward to the Review Committee.
 Applications that do not meet any one of the above requirements may be disqualified.